Cardiology at Northern Nevada Medical Group

 Advanced Cardiovascular Care

+The Cardiology specialists at Northern Nevada Medical Group perform advanced diagnostic tests on the heart and vascular system.
 These tests help detect issues and create an individualized treatment plan for each patient.
 Early detection and knowledge about the symptoms of heart disease can significantly reduce the risk of heart attacks.

 Risk factors for heart disease include: